TURBOTEST: Learning When Less is Enough through Early Termination of Internet Speed Tests: Early Termination of Speed Tests

 \smartparagraph{Throughput stability heuristic (TSH).} TSH is a dynamic heuristic originated by Netflix's Fast.com~\cite{fastspeedtest}, which is a complete test design rather than an explicit early termination solution.
-The key idea is to monitor throughput over time and terminate the test once the instantaneous rate remains within a small tolerance of its running average for a fixed interval.
+The key idea is to monitor throughput over time and terminate the test once the throughput remains within a small tolerance or threshold.
 This method can be adapted for early termination more generally: a test could be stopped once throughput fluctuations fall within the tolerance window.
 Two parameters govern this tradeoff: the tolerance level and the stability window length.
 Smaller tolerances and longer windows yield higher accuracy but longer tests, while looser tolerances and shorter windows enable earlier termination with greater error risk.
-TSH is thus more adaptive than static thresholds, but remains vulnerable to variability from bursts or cross-traffic, which may delay or prematurely trigger termination.
+TSH is thus more adaptive than static thresholds, but remains vulnerable to variability from bursts, which may delay termination.

 \smartparagraph{Crucial interval sampling (CIS).} CIS is a dynamic heuristic originated by the FastBTS methodology~\cite{fastbts}.
-Its central idea is the notion of \emph{crucial interval}: a narrow range in which most throughput samples concentrate.
+Its central idea is the notion of a \emph{crucial interval}: a narrow range in which most throughput samples concentrate.
 As a test stabilizes, consecutive crucial intervals become increasingly similar, and a connection is deemed ``converged'' once their similarity exceeds a threshold.
 While FastBTS embeds CIS into a new test design, it can also be adapted for early termination: a test can be stopped once the difference between consecutive crucial intervals falls below a tunable bound.
-The threshold, denoted by $\beta$, acts as knob to tune the accuracy-efficiency tradeoff.
-Like TSH, however, CIS remains sensitive to short-term variability and relies solely on throughput-based signals.
+The threshold, denoted by $\beta$, acts as knob to tune the accuracy--efficiency tradeoff.
+Like TSH, however, CIS remains sensitive to short-term variability and relies solely on throughput-based signals.\looseness+1